How to measure Innovation? Innovation Metrics for Companies

 - Innovation time per employee: How many resources can your employees devote to innovation activities?
 What potential does this create for innovations?

 - Kill Rate: How many innovation projects are abandoned?
-How many ideas do not make it to market?
+How many new ideas do not make it to market?

 - Innovation climate: What is the attitude of your employees regarding innovation?
 What potential for improvement do your employees discover with regard to your company’s innovation capability?